 correspondence course on Christianity.
 Loren Cunningham founded Youth with a Mission

-1962 - Don and Carol Richardson went to Sawi tribe in Papua
+1962 - Don and Carol Richardson went to the Sawi tribe in

-New Guinea.
-Operation Mobilisation founded in Mexico by George Verwer
+Papua New Guinea.
+George Verwer founded Operation Mobilisation in Mexico.

-1963 - Theological Education by Extension movement launched in Guatemala by Ralph
+1963 -\ Theological Education by Extension movement was launched in Guatemala by Ralph

 Winter and James Emery

-1964 - In separate incidents, rebels in the Congo kill missionaries Paul Carlson and Irene
+1964 - In separate incidents, rebels in the Congo killed missionaries Paul Carlson and Irene

 Ferrel as well as brutalizing missionary doctor Helen

 Roseveare.
-Carlson is featured on December 4 TIME magazine cover.
-Hans
+Carlson was featured on the December 4 TIME magazine cover.

-1965 - Evangelist Juliet Ndzimandze was ordained in Swaziland, the first woman in Africa
+1965 - Evangelist Juliet Ndzimandze was ordained in Swaziland, the first woman to be

-to be ordained by the Church of the Nazarene
+ordained in Africa by the Church of the Nazarene

 1966 - Red Guards destroyed churches in China.
 Berlin Congress on Evangelism.

 1967 - A million Christians were killed in the Biafra civil war.
-Church of the Nazarene
+The Church of the Nazarene

 entered the Netherlands